Identifying, Repairing, and Preventing Plumbing Issues Caused by Tree Roots In Sewer Line

-- Unpleasant odours: If that patch of bright green grass also comes with a foul odour, it’s almost certainly caused by a broken sewer pipe.
-Likewise, bad smells inside of your home may indicate a blockage that is preventing your black water from exiting your pipes.
+- Unpleasant odors: If that patch of bright green grass also comes with a foul odor, it’s almost certainly caused by a broken sewer pipe.
+Likewise, bad smells inside your home may indicate a blockage that is preventing your black water from exiting your pipes.

 - Sinkholes: One of the many signs you have a cracked pipe is the presence of a sinkhole.
 If gone unnoticed, that patch of green grass can get so wet that the soil begins to erode, causing a sinkhole.